niemopen/niem-naming-design-rules/ndr6src.md

 | AttributeIndicator    | True for a property that is represented as attributes in XML. | 0..1 | - | xs:boolean |
 | RefAttributeIndicator | True for a property that is an [reference attribute property](#def). | 0..1 | - | xs:boolean |
 |  Datatype             | The datatype of this data property. | 1 | - | DatatypeType |
-<figcaption><a name="tab4-30">Table 4-30: Properties of the DataProperty object class</a></figcaption>
+<figcaption><a name="tab4-32">Table 4-32: Properties of the DataProperty object class</a></figcaption>

 An [attribute property](#def) is a data property in which `AttributeIndicator` is true.
 These are represented in XSD as an attribute declaration.

-A [reference attribute property](#def) is an [attribute property](#def) that contains one or more identifiers for message objects of a known class.
-It is interpreted as an [object reference] to each object thus identified.
-Object references and identifIers are described in [section 5.3](#53-identifiers-and-references-in-niem-messages), and reference attribute properties in [section 5.3.6](#536-reference-attribute-properties).

 A DataProperty object is represented in XSD as an attribute declaration, or as an element declaration with a type that is a Datatype object.
-[Example 4-31](#ex4-31) shows the representations of two DataProperty objects, first in CMF, and then in the corresponding XSD.
+[Example 4-33](#ex4-33) shows the representations of two DataProperty objects, first in CMF, and then in the corresponding XSD.

 ```
 <DataProperty structures:id="ex.ExampleDataProperty">